forgefed/forgefed/spec/vocabulary.md

 ## Object Types

-### Branch
+### Branch {#type-branch}

 **URI:** `https://forgefed.peers.community/ns#Branch`

-**Notes:** Represents a named variable reference to a version of the `Repository`, typically used for committing changes in parallel to other development, and usually eventually merging the changes into the main history line.
+**Notes:** Represents a named variable reference to a version of the [Repository](#type-repository), typically used for committing changes in parallel to other development, and usually eventually merging the changes into the main history line.

 **Example:**